Obada111/competitive-programming/README.md

 - Level 1 → Fundamentals
 - Level 2 → Core CP Topics
-- Level 3 → Advanced Algorithms & ICPC Training
+- Level 3 → Advanced Algorithms
 - All topics in proper order
-- How to practice
-- When to move to the next level

 **Start here — this is the main guide.**